 To find accurate context for long lost technology Lee studied first-hand sources.
 He read tens of thousands of pages of reference material each year and traveled to every museum possible.
 He visited with old-timers who had lived with horses, wagons, sweat, heat, and cold.
 He shunned modern technology and preferred to experience old ways.
 He lived with horse-drawn wagons during America’s bicentennial (1975-77) fervor and rode a horse all over the county to get from place to place.
 His tiny cabin, heated by a hand built brick fireplace was perched against tall Appalachian mountains that made the past come to life each day.
 All of his experiences deeply affected the art he made.

-As he studied historical context and visual detail, he also taught himself to paint and make drawings.
+As he studied historical and visual details related to the land around him, he also taught himself to paint and make drawings.
 He struggled with composition and color, light and shadow, and experimented with every aspect of traditional art while using only the old masters as a guide.
 “I had teachers”, says Lee, “The old artists were gone, but their art still talked to me.
 I tracked brush strokes like a hunter tracks a deer.
 I learned from their tracks.”